Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 Auction results found

-While it’s nice to dream of a world back to its old self, the hard reality is that businesses, consumers, and the services that connect them will be feeling the echoes of this strange period for some time.
-A number of factors, the pandemic at the root of them all, have led to major shortages in products and labor alike, as well as supply chain delays unlike any we’ve seen in recent memory.
-It’s unlikely that these effects will ever be more apparent than during this year’s holiday season.
+While we all hope to return to business as usual, the hard reality is that companies, consumers, and the services that connect them will be feeling the echoes of this strange period for some time.
+A number of factors have led to major shortages in products and labor alike, as well as supply chain delays unlike any we’ve seen in recent memory—and they don’t seem to be going away.

 Between everything we pay for— food and fashion, gifts and gatherings, airfare and accommodations—Q4 has always been a critical time for the businesses that power our economy.
 Whether you’re in manufacturing or retail, making and selling the products people love, or in shipping and logistics, delivering these items to eager consumers, you’re staring down many challenges and more questions than answers.